ispapadakis/karmedbandits/README.md

 | Gradient Bandit Policy | :two:       |:two:         |
 | Random Action Policy   | :one:       |              |

-:white_check_mark: Gradient Bandit Policy appears to offer the best of both worlds in this simulation.
+- :white_check_mark: Gradient Bandit Policy appears to offer the best of both worlds in this simulation.

+- UCB Policy has similarly good performance.

+- Epsilon-Greedy Policy (with epsilon = 0.1) appears to do more exploration than necessary for this setting.